plinder-org/plinder/README.md

 |   |-- mmp                  # Matched Molecular Series/Pair data
 |   |-- scores               # Extended protein similarity parquet dataset
 ```
-**Note:** We added a new sub-directory to `links` which contains table of linked (apo and pred) structures and their respective similarity scores.
+**Note:** We added a new sub-directory to `links` to v2 which contains table of linked (apo and pred) structures and their respective similarity scores.

 ## Unpacking the structure files: